-We met Doron after he agreed to be a guest lecturer during Global Entrepreneurship Week 2013.
+We met Doron after he accepted our invitation to be a guest lecturer during Global Entrepreneurship Week 2013.

-Following our meeting, Doron was also invited to the Sadot-Karkur school in Pardes Hana Karkur for their Knowledge Day and told the students about his project, 'Shop Good', which aims to encourage people and organizations to buy items produced by handicapped people, allowing them to earn a respectable living.
+Following our meeting, Doron was also invited to the Sadot School in Pardes-Hana-Karkur for their Knowledge Day and told the students about his project, 'Shop Good.'
+This venture aims to encourage people and organizations to buy items produced by disabled people, allowing them to earn a respectable living.

 Guest Lecture: Carmi Sternberg

-Carmi is a Mamram alumnus.
-He has worked as a systems programmer at the innovative SANGate, BMC, and as an architecture manager at Discount Bank.
+Carmi is a graduate of Mamram.
+He has worked as a systems programmer at the innovative SANGate, BMC, and as an architect manager at Discount Bank.

-In 2004 he founded Info meta Ltd. which founded several projects in Israel and around the world, including g-patrol, Seeds of Love, happy sale, happy hour, etc.
+He established Info Meta Ltd., which led several projects in Israel and around the world, including g-patrol, Seeds of Love, happy sale, happy hour, etc.

-Today, Carmi is CEO of a Startup in the regulatory field and advises other startups.
+Today, Carmi is the CEO of a Startup in the regulatory field and startup consultant.

-Carmi was a guest lecturer at the HaBiluim and HaManhil schools in Ramat Gan.
+Carmi was a guest lecturer at the HaBiluim and the HaManhil schools in Ramat Gan.

 Guest Lecture: Miri Kotzer

-Miri was invited to lecture at the Sadot-Karkur school in Pardes Hana Karkur during their Knowledge Day which took place on 31.1.2015.
+Miri was invited to talk at the Sadot School in Pardes-Hana-Karkur during their Knowledge Day.

-Miri told the children how she founded Kishkush, a company that organizes birthday parties, workshops, and activities for children at Brits and children's clubs, and organizes events.
+Miri told the children how she founded Kishkush, a company that organizes birthday parties, workshops, and activities for children.

-We also discovered that it is important for parents that the birthday boy or girl are the center of attention, that they feel important, so we ensure that it is so, and emphasize that to the parents who are interested in hiring us for their birthday parties.
+We also realized that it is important for parents that birthday child to be at the center of the event so that they will feel important.
+We ensure that it is so, and emphasize that to the parents who are interested in hiring our services.

-In addition, at our events, everyone gets a prize, and the same prize, so that all the children will feel equally good.
+Besides, at our events, everyone gets a prize, and the same prize, so that all the children have a good feeling."

 Miri spoke about events and activities that KishKush holds at hotels and large organizations, and how this helps her with marketing the company to more organizations.
 In this way, for example, she invites interested potential clients to come and see these events at large and well-known companies, which creates a good impression.

-Miri explained that it is very important to constantly re-invent yourself, and always innovate to remain relevant in the market.
+Miri explained that it is vital to continually re-invent yourself, and always innovate to remain relevant in the market.

-A photo of Miri and the Sadot-Karkur students:
+A photo of Miri and the Sadot School:

 Guest Lecture: Liat Henriette Silber

-Liat was forced to finish her work as a dance and movement teacher and reflexologist due to her arthritis.
+Liat was forced to quit her work as a dance and movement teacher and reflexologist due to arthritis.

-During her lecture to the students, she spoke about how she found the strength to cheer herself up and in doing so, cheer others on.
+At her lecture to the students, Liat talked about how she found the strength to cheer herself up and subsequently to encourage other people.

-Liat published the book Word of the Day, a word that inspires and encourages action, and turns a person's day positive.
+Liat published the book Word of the Day, a word that inspires and encourages action, and turns a person's day into a positive day.

 Liat funded the book's production through crowdsourcing, and she spoke about this as well.
-She spoke about how the fundraising happened, what the project's supporters received, the moment of publishing and the excitement that came with it, and her plans for the future.
+She explained how the fundraising happened, what the project's supporters received, the moment of publishing, and the excitement that came with it, and her plans for the future.

 Liat patiently answered the students' questions:

--Were you able to raise the money?
+- Did you manage to raise all the money?
 How long did it take?

-Liat's lectures took place at Mordei HaGeta'ot in Ramat Gan during Global Entrepreneurship Week 2014, and during the school year at Katznelson in Kfar Sirkin and HaShalom in Mevaseret Zion.
+Liat's lectures took place at the Mordei HaGetaot School in Ramat Gan during Global Entrepreneurship Week, and during the school year at the Katznelson School in Kfar Sirkin and the HaShalom School in Mevaseret Zion.

-Lee Glick, head of the Entrepreneurship for Kids Program of the Katznelson school in Kfar Sirkin wrote this after Liat's lecture:
+Lee Glick, head of the entrepreneurship curriculum for kids at the Katznelson school in Kfar Sirkin wrote this after Liat's lecture:

-A photo of Liat's lecture at the HaShalom school for students in the Amirim program, which participates in the Entrepreneurship for Kids Program.
+A photo of Liat's lecture at the HaShalom school for students who participates in the EFK Program.

-During a lecture at HaShalom, Sigal Bar, coordinator of the program, asked the students, what characteristics do you think she needed to have in order to publish the book?
+At the HaShalom School, Sigal Bar, the program coordinator, asked the students, "What characteristics do you think she needed to have in order to publish the book?"

-The students answered: bravery, mindfulness in order to help others, optimism, self-confidence, risk-taking, determination and striving towards a goal.
+The students answered: "Bravery, consideration to help others, optimism, self-confidence, risk-taking, determination and striving towards a goal."

-Liat shared her future plans with the students: translating the book into English and selling it on Amazon.
+Liat shared her plans for the future with the students: translating the book into English and selling it on Amazon.

 Guest Lecture: Hanan Shemesh